- NAME: Ella Fitzgerald

 Answer questions and see how you rank against other players.Play Now

 In 1955, Fitzgerald began recording for Granz's newly created Verve Records.
 She made some of her most popular albums for Verve, starting out with 1956's Ella Fitzgerald Sings the Cole Porter Song Book.
-Two years later, Fitzgerald picked up her first two Grammy Awards for two later songbook projects—Ella Fitzgerald Sings the Duke Ellington Song Book and Ella Fitagerald Sings the Irving Berlin Song Book.
-She actually worked directly with Ellington on that album.
+At the very first Grammy Awards in 1958, Fitzgerald picked up her first two Grammys—and made history as the first African-American woman to win a Grammy—for best individual jazz performance and best female vocal performance, respectively, for the two songbook projects Ella Fitzgerald Sings the Duke Ellington Song Book and Ella Fitagerald Sings the Irving Berlin Song Book; she worked directly with Ellington on the former album.

 A truly collaborative soul, Fitzgerald produced great recordings with such artists as Louis Armstrong and Count Basie.
 She also performed several times with Frank Sinatra over the years as well.
 In 1960, Fitzgerald actually broke into the pop charts with her rendition of "Mack the Knife."
 She was still going strong well into the '70s, playing concerts across the globe.
 One especially memorable concert series from this time was a two-week engagement in New York City in 1974 with Frank Sinatra and Count Basie.

-By the 1980s, Fitzgerald began to experience health problems.
-She had heart surgery in 1986 and then discovered she had diabetes.
+By the 1980s, Fitzgerald had begun to experience serious health problems.
+She had heart surgery in 1986, and then discovered she had diabetes.
 The disease left her blind, and she had both legs amputated in 1994.
 She made her last recording in 1989 and her last public performance in 1991 at New York's Carnegie Hall.
 Ella Fitzgerald died on June 15, 1996, at her home in Beverly Hills.

 In all, Fitzgerald recorded more than 200 albums and some 2,000 songs in her lifetime.
 Her total record sales exceeded 40 million.
 Her many accolades included 13 Grammy Awards, the NAACP Image Award for Lifetime Achievement and the Presidential Medal of Freedom.